zulfadlizainal/nr-dimensioning/README.md

 ## 5G Planning Simulations

-A series of 5G NR radio resource planning and dimensioning methods containing list of simulations and figures.
+This project contains a list of simulations and figures that demonstrate important concepts in 5G NR radio resource planning and dimensioning.

+This project was initially built for the purpose of learning and understanding 5G NR radio channel concept and properties.
+This project have been made open source and being hosted on Github as an open source repository under MIT license.
+I would like to welcome readers to get involve and contribute to this project to improve it even further.

+#### Topics

 Part 1: Operating Band, Frame Structure ([Link](https://github.com/zulfadlizainal/5G-NR-Planning-And-Dimensioning/tree/master/Part%201%20Operating%20Band%2C%20Frame%20Structure))